developer-zebra/developer-zebra-site/src/datawedge/6-2/guide/api/index.md

 	$ adb logcat -s DWAPI

-Error messages will be logged for invalid actions and parameters
+Error messages will be logged for invalid actions and parameters.

 ####EXAMPLE